 Can I cancel my booking?

-Our standard terms and conditions and cancellation policy apply to all bookings.
+Our standard terms and conditions apply to all bookings.
 You can find that information here: https://www.sauntonbeachvillas.co.uk/booking-terms/

 What if I develop Coronavirus symptoms or get told I must self-isolate whilst I’m staying on site?